 In the ICAO collection, several countries observed the close cooperation of the UN family by issuing first day covers (FDCs) showing the strong relationship between the members of the family.
 The circumstances of those issues varied, e.g., the United Nations Day (24 October), the Universal Declaration of Human Rights (10 December 1948) or just on the occasion of a new issue.

-Note: Over a fifteen-month period in 1943 and 1944, the United States issued a series of thirteen commemorative postage stamps (named the Overrun Countries series), each of five-cent denomination, as a tribute to thirteen nations overrun, occupied, and/or annexed by the Axis Powers during or shortly before World War II.
-The stamps depict, in full color, the national flags of those countries with the names of the respective countries underneath.
+Note: The United States Post Office Department began its series of Overrun Countries stamps on 22 June 1943, with a stamp featuring Poland’s flag.
+The 13th and last stamp in the series, issued on 2 November, 1944, shows the Korean flag.
+Each of five-cent denomination pays tribute to thirteen nations overrun, occupied, and/or annexed by the Axis Powers during or shortly before World War II.
+The stamps depict, in full color, the national flags of those countries with the names of the respective country underneath.
+Released on 14 September 1943, the sixth stamp of this series shows the Belgian flag (see at left).

 Service cover sent from UNRRA (United Nations Relief and Rehabilitation Administration Office) in London.
 Postmark dated 22 December 1944.